NorbertoBurciaga/conscious-person/english/life-recommendations.md

 - If you are hypocrite you are imposing a painful punishment for your inner nature and your psyche, and you will be despised by your fellow men. [[GoT 4:175](./references.md/#GoT)] [[GoT 4:182](./references.md/#GoT)]
 - Turn away from hypocrisy and hold on to the truth and its teaching to receive a good reward in yourself because joy, happiness, love and harmony will be present.
 And if you spread this reward you will be granted a new good reward. [[GoT 4:183](./references.md/#GoT)]
 - Find the truth inside yourself through your own investigation, remain independent and self-aware at all time, and stay away from religion. [[GoT 4:181](./references.md/#GoT)] [[CR 829:64 Billy 1 and 7](./references.md/#CR829)]
+- Do not speak inappropriately in public or in secret, whether you are right or wrong, because proper seemliness is due only to speech and word. [[GoT 4:186](./references.md/#GoT)]

 ## Return to